-A student possessing an Associate's degree of higher from a regionally accredited institution shall be exempted from placement requirements.
+\A student possessing an Associate's degree or higher from a regionally accredited institution shall be exempted from placement requirements.

-Official transcripts from an accredited institution approved by the United States Secretary of Education documenting equivalent program-level English and math coursework successfully completed at other postsecondary institutions may be used to document a student's basic education skills and eliminate the need to complete that portion of the assessment instrument.
+2. Official transcripts from a regionally or nationally accredited institution approved by the United States Secretary of Education documenting equivalent program-level English and math coursework successfully completed (C or better) at other post-secondary institutions may be used to document a student's basic education skills and eliminate the need to complete that portion of the assessment instrument.

-Subjective criteria such as, but not limited to, written or oral interviews, personality assessments, and letters of reference shall not be utilized as part of the evaluation for program readiness or admission.
+3. Subjective criteria such as, but not limited to, written or oral interviews, personality assessments, and letters of reference shall not be utilized as a part of the evaluation for program readiness or admission.
 All criteria should be published and applied consistently to all applicants for a program.